jianhong/geomeTriD_documentation/README.md

     contribution](https://contributions.bioconductor.org/)
 4. Use `devtools::build` and `devtools::check` to check the package
     work properly.
-5. Submit a Pull Request against the `main` or current `RELEASE_VERSION` branch and wait for the code to be reviewed and merged
+5. Submit a Pull Request against the `main` branch and wait for the code to be reviewed and merged

 If you’re not used to this workflow with git, you can start with some [docs from